 During self-containment use, the sewer line is securely capped to prevent leakage of waste material onto the ground or pavement.
-Do not pull the holding tank knife valve open when the protective cap is installed on the pipe.
 Always drain the tank into an acceptable sewer inlet or dump station.

-Drain the holding tanks only when they are at least 3⁄4-full.
-If necessary, fill the tanks with water to 3⁄4-full.
+Drain the holding tanks only when they are at least 3/4-full.
+If necessary, fill the tanks with water to 3/4-full.
 This provides sufficient water to allow complete flushing of waste material into the sewer line.